jlomako/Montreal-ER/README.md

-## Track current occupancy rates in Montréal emergency rooms in Shiny app:
+## Track current occupancy rates in Montréal emergency rooms:
 ### <a href="https://jlomako.shinyapps.io/occupancy_app/">Launch app</a>

 It can be difficult to find medical treatment in Montréal.
 This shiny app shows you which hospitals are busiest in Montréal.